-The remaining studies reported similar STI incidence for the intervention and control groups or slightly higher STI incidence for intervention participants, and none approached statistical significance.^{109, 110, 132, 134, 145, 162} The main behavioral study outcomes were also no different between groups for the studies that did not show differences in STI rates (discussed below).
-A tailored web-based intervention for adolescent and young adult women that involved moderate contact (~90 minutes) with the intervention platform over the course of 2 months was not effective.145 A large study (n=4,071) with brief individual counseling and HIV testing for a diverse population of young adult men and women visiting an STI clinic also was not effective,134 nor was a very small trial (n=87) of an intervention to prevent BV among WSW.132 A large study (n=1,010) of a video and survey intervention for a diverse population of men and women, adolescents, and adults conducted at an STI clinic did not prevent the incidence of STI.110 Another intervention study from the same team evaluating a high contact time intervention for adult men and women reported no difference in STI incidence between groups in the publication text, but did not provide details.109
+The remaining studies reported similar STI incidence for the intervention and control groups or slightly higher STI incidence for intervention participants, and none approached statistical significance.
+STI incidence for intervention participants, and none approached statistical significance.
+The main behavioral study outcomes were also no different between groups for the studies that did not show differences in STI rates (discussed below).
+A tailored web-based intervention for adolescent and young adult women that involved moderate contact (~90 minutes) with the intervention platform over the course of 2 months was not effective.
+A large study (n=4,071) with brief individual counseling and HIV testing for a diverse population of young adult men and women visiting an STI clinic also was not effective, To make a very small trial (n=87) of an intervention to prevent BV among WSW.
+A large study (n=1,010) of a video and survey intervention for a diverse population of men and women, adolescents, and adults conducted at an STI clinic did not prevent the incidence of STI.
+Another intervention study from the same team evaluating a high contact time intervention for adult men and women reported no difference in STI incidence between groups in the publication text, but did not provide details.

 The risk of bias rating (good vs. fair quality) was not associated with different intervention effects for STI in meta-regression (p=0.46) (data not shown).
 More recently published studies tended toward smaller effects than those published earlier, but there was not a statistically significant difference (p = 0.07).
 The six largest studies (n \geq 1000) also had smaller effects (p= 0.02) in meta-regression analysis.
 A statistically significant relationship was not observed, however, when looking at the linear relationship between study size and effect estimates (p=0.42).
-Studies enrolling 1,000 or more participants tended to include broader general populations at lower STI risk across a range of ages, including both men and women, and to deliver more individually focused interventions.
+Statistical tests with Harbord's modified and Peter's tests also did not find a pattern of results suggesting the findings were driven by small study effects.
+However, there was heterogeneity in the populations enrolled where studies enrolling 1,000 or more participants tended to include broader general populations at lower STI risk across a range of ages, including both men and women, and to deliver individual rather than group focused interventions.

-KQ 2.
+Key Question 2.
 Do Behavioral Counseling Interventions Decrease Risky Sexual Behaviors or Increase Protective Behaviors That Can Reduce the Risk of STIs?